nvkelso/carto-css-map-styling/full_details.md

 1. Callbacks like f(eval) --- from Mike

+# DEMOS given:

+* high roads
+* OSM styles

 # Open questions:

-0. What doesn't work in the browser
+1. What doesn't work in the browser

-        * DEMOS: high roads, OSM styles.
         * end of thing, or end of clipped bit (for line caps)
         * stats
         * layering/data-ordering: